 - Season – Sprinkle in the taco seasoning and mix well.
 If you don’t have taco seasoning on hand, try my homemade Taco Seasoning, which I developed with simple spices you likely have on hand.

-- Add Rotel, Beans, Corn, and Rice – Pour in the Rotel tomatoes with their juices, along with the drained and rinsed black beans, corn, and rinsed rice, stirring to ensure everything is evenly combined.
+- Add Rotel, Beans, Corn, and Rice – Pour in the Rotel tomatoes and green chilis with their juices, along with the drained and rinsed black beans, corn, and rinsed rice, stirring to ensure everything is evenly combined.

 Do I Need to Rinse Rice?